svedjebratt/model-validation/README.md

 Set a minimum length of a field.

 ### maxLength
-Set a maximum lenght of a field.
+Set a maximum length of a field.

 ## Custom validators
-A new validator is easily added with
+A new validator is easily added

 ```javascript
 var user = {